learnk8s/learnk8s.io/src/terraformAks/content.md

 ### Terraform

-Terraform gained most of its popularity from being a friendly tool to provision infrastructure on Amazon Web Services.
+[Terraform](https://www.terraform.io/intro/index.html#what-is-terraform-) gained most of its popularity from being a friendly tool to provision infrastructure on Amazon Web Services.

 Terraform is not a library that you use in your favourite programming language, and it's not even a collection of JSON templates.

 It's something in between.

 It's a sort of DSL — a domain specific language that's designed to be easy to read and write.

+_It looks like real code, but it lacks some of the flexibility._

 Terraform doesn't know to connect to a cloud provider and orchestrate their API.

 It delegates all the work to plugins called providers.

 Providers are in charge of translating the terraform DSL into HTTP requests to Azure, Amazon Web Service or any other cloud provider.

 Of course, there is a Terraform provider for Azure, [as well as many others](https://www.terraform.io/docs/providers/).

 > Did you know that [you could use Terraform to provision Github's actions](https://www.terraform.io/docs/github-actions/index.html)?